Whitburn Lifeboat Station

 Whitburn Lifeboat Station was located at the lower end of Sea Lane, to the south of Whitburn, a village 3 mi north of Sunderland, on the coast of the county of Tyne and Wear.

 A lifeboat was first stationed at Whitburn in 1818, by the Sunderland Lifeboat Committee (SLC).
-Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) station in 1854.
+Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1854.

 After 100 years service, Whitburn Lifeboat Station closed at the end of April, 1918.

 History

 Inspired by the rescue efforts made to the vessel Ajax, wrecked on her maiden voyage just north of Sunderland harbour, Lord Dundas set about raising funds for a lifeboat.
 Thus was created the Sunderland Lifeboat Committee.

 In 1818, a new lifeboat station was opened at Whitburn by the Sunderland Lifeboat Committee, transferring a lifeboat from their 'North Side' station.
 A new boathouse was built at Marsden, on the north side of Whitburn.
 The 27-foot 6in boat had been built in 1800 by William Wake of Sunderland, influenced by the design of Henry Greathead.
 In 1830, Rev. Thomas Baker of Whitburn wrote to the Royal National Institute for the Preservation of Life From Shipwreck (RNIPLS) for help with the provision of a replacement lifeboat for Whitburn.
 With funds raised by the Rev. Baker, and a grant of £50 from Lloyd's, another 27-foot boat, costing £100, arrived in September 1830.

 In May 1854, the Rev. Baker again wrote to the RNIPLS, requesting that the Institution take over the running of the station, which they did, with the Institution becoming the RNLI later that year.
 No detailed records of service are available, but it is noted that at least 70 lives were saved by the two boats.

 The station was relocated in 1859, with a new boathouse constructed just to the south of Whitburn, at 'The Bents'.
 The RNLI also provided a new boat to Whitburn in 1859.
-A 32-foot Self Righting 'Pulling and Sailing' (P&S) lifeboat, (one with oars and sails), costing £172-1s-0d, was constructed by Forrestt of Limehouse, London.
-The boat was named Thomas Wilson after the former chairman of the RNIPLS, a native of the area.
-On 12 January, 1864, battered by roughs seas, the Whitburn lifeboat saved the lives of 7 crew from the steam-tug Rob-Roy, aground off Whitburn.
+A 32-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, costing £172-1s-0d, was constructed by Forrestt of Limehouse, London.
+The boat was named Thomas Wilson, after the former chairman of the RNIPLS, a native of the area.
+On 12 January, 1864, battered by roughs seas, the Whitburn lifeboat saved the lives of seven crew from the steam-tug Rob-Roy, aground off Whitburn.

 A replacement 32-foot lifeboat, provided again from RNLI funds, and again named Thomas Wilson, arrived on station in September 1865.
 In November 1866, the boat launched to the barque Margaret and Jane, aground on the rocks at Whitburn, and rescued eight people.
 Within 24 hours, she was launched again to the Caroline Elizabeth, rescuing 13 lives.